florianschafer/frogspawn/README.md

 new cluster.
 All vertices that fall below this score are not considered for further clustering and are instead assigned to the last cluster tree node where they satisfy the likelihood criterion (hence the "sieve").
 The same goes for all vertices of partitions falling short of a certain minimal size.
-This approach not only yields and enormous benefit to both cluster quality and overall clustering speed, but also (especially in combination with a minimal cluster size) introduces a straightforward and comprehensive parameter that puts a strict condition on the desired clustering outcome that is inherent to the graph itself.
+This approach not only yields and enormous benefit to both cluster quality and overall speed, but also (especially in combination with a minimal cluster size) introduces a straightforward and comprehensive parameter that puts a strict condition on the desired clustering outcome that is inherent to the graph itself.

-Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to satisfy a certain consistency criterion with regards to its parent.
-Clusters that do not automatically fulfil that condition, are "pushed up" the cluster tree until that condition is satisfied.
-This not only counteracts the "shaving" phenomenon, where the resulting tree becomes a mere artifact of the recursive bisection process, but also imposes a more natural structure on the cluster hierarchy.
+Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to satisfy a certain consistency/overlap criterion with regards to its parent.
+Clusters that do not automatically fulfil that condition, are "pushed up" the cluster tree until it is satisfied.
+This not only counteracts the "shaving" phenomenon, where the resulting tree becomes a mere artifact of the recursive bisection process, but also imposes a more natural structure on the cluster hierarchy while also doing away with the strictly binary nature of the process.

 On the more technical side, Metis' spectral bisector stage is multiple orders of magnitude faster than any naive implementation using standard eigensolvers.
 This is mostly achieved by a two-pronged approach: On the one hand, it